bachnwill/Reusable-N95-Project/README.md

 # [Reusable-N95-Project](https://github.com/tgh-apil/Reusable-N95-Project)
 ## [APIL](https://apil.ca)-[CIGITI](https://www.cigiti.ca)-[GLIA](https://glia.org)-[Lakehead](https://northernontarioppe.ca)-McMaster-NOSM-[Queen's](http://ppekingston.squarespace.com/)-USASK-[UofT](https://www.3dppegtha.ca) collab
-### Urgent design, testing, recommendation, upscale in industry, dissemination of guidelines in light of disrupted N95 supply to COVID-19 era Canada
+### Urgent design, testing, recommendation, upscale in industry, dissemination of stop-gap N95 mask designs and guidelines in light of disrupted N95 supply to COVID-19 era Canada
+- This collaborative is an open-source, data-sharing, parallel development of the common goal (see CERN 2.0 License)
 - Investigate back-up stop-gap plan for N95 depletion in Ontario, Canada, [see Article on Medium.com](https://medium.com/@williamckng/stop-gap-n95-mask-in-the-time-of-covid-19-a615be38eb31)
 - Reuse of N95 is preferred at this stage by decontamination (VPHP, UVGI, Heat).